livepeer/docs/docs/source/node.rst

 Install and start Geth
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Geth is the Ethereum client, and you can run your own Geth instances instead of using the Livepeer testnet Geth instances.
 The instructions for installing geth are available on the `Ethereum installation guide`_.
 Generally this is just downloading a binary file for your platform.
+(If you are using Parity, you can use the `--geth` flag to emulate Geth behavior)

 The "connect yourself" tab on the `Testnet Homepage`_ provides instructions for how to initialize Geth and launch it.
 It can be summarized as: